 According to our Saint Paul car accident doctor, whiplash injuries usually occur when the car is hit from the rear side.
 However, practically speaking, it can happen in whichever direction a car is hit from.
 The sudden impact of the car produces a mild to severe sprain in the neck.
 A whiplash injury is not relevant to the speed, size, or intensity of collision.
 Sometimes, a person may get a whiplash injury due to a mild jolt, while in other cases people have escaped from getting a whiplash even in extreme accidents.

-Symptoms of a whiplash after a car accident might appear right after the accident, or they may take time up to several hours or days, and sometimes, even years.
+Symptoms of a whiplash after a car accident in Saint Paul, MN, might appear right after the accident, or they may take time up to several hours or days, and sometimes, even years.
 If symptoms appear soon after the accident, then they are considered a serious cause of concern.

 A whiplash injury damages soft tissue, tendons, and muscles of the neck, and spine.
 After the human body undergoes an extreme abnormal movement of the head and neck, it involuntarily tightens its muscles to give support to the head.
-To identify the injured part of your neck exactly, you must get a detailed chiropractic check up.
+To identify the injured part of your neck exactly, you must get a detailed chiropractic check up with an experienced Saint Paul car accident doctor.
 It is also important to note that a whiplash injury does not appear on an X-ray.

 1. Pain or stiffness in the neck

 3. Lower back pain

 The source of the pain in such an injury is the neck area.
 Tenderness or swelling can occur in the neck because of a whiplash.
 Spasms frequently occur in the vertebral column, hence affecting the lower back area.
 Headaches sometimes occur spasmodically, and sometimes constantly.
 The center of headaches keeps shifting from one point to another, usually towards the shoulder.
 The headache feels like tension headaches, with severe pain behind the eyes.